Lakeview Apartment Living

 Dining in Lakeview is equally fantastic, with cuisines from all over the world that cater to every vibe you’d want.
 Fancy brunch?
 Check.
 Dress-up dinner?
 Check.
 Quick tacos?
 Check.
 Post-workout smoothie?
 Check!

-Notable dining spots include the always-popular Mia Francesca for Italian fare, D.S.
-Tequila Co. for lively Mexican dishes, and the neighborhood staple, The Bagel Restaurant & Deli.
+Notable dining spots include the always-popular Mia Francesca for Italian fare and the neighborhood staple, The Bagel Restaurant & Deli.
 The neighborhood also has an exciting array of bars and pubs, such as Sidetrack, with its LGBTQ+ friendly atmosphere, and The Brew & View at the Vic Theatre, perfect for when you want to drink as you take in a film.

 Best Restaurants in Lakeview Chicago